 Yep – and a great deal, too.
 Vitamin C or retinol get into the skin much faster if they don’t have to fight through 5+ layers of products to get there.

 Here’s the right skin care routine order to make the most of your lotions and potions:

-Before you apply your skincare products, you need to remove everything that’d make it harder for them to get through the skin.
+Before you apply your skincare products, you need to remove everything that’d make it harder for them to get through your skin.
 Start your routine with a gentle cleaner that removes dirt, oil, makeup and all the other impurities that accumulated on your skin during the day (and night).
 The key is to pick one that doesn’t leave your skin feeling tight.
-That’s a sign the cleanser’s damaged your protective barrier!
+That’s a sign the cleanser’s damaged your protective barrier.

 You know what else prevents retinol & co from penetrating deep into your skin?
 All those dead cells that accumulate on the surface of your skin.
 Get rid of them with a good exfoliant.
 And nope, I don’t mean a scrub.
 Chemical exfoliation is the way to go here.
 These exfoliants dissolve the “glue” that holds skin cells together, so they can slough off and reveal the smoother, brighter and softer skin underneath.
 But don’t use them every night!
 Two or three times a week is more than enough.

 Related: How To Choose The Right Exfoliant For Your Skin Type